GameServersHub-LLC/Knowledgebase/docs/path-of-titans/setup/path-of-titans-webhook-config.md

 ### BadAverageTick

 This tracks instances where the server’s tick rate falls below acceptable levels, indicating potential performance issues.

-### ServerError

-This logs errors encountered by the server.

-### PlayerProfanity

-This records instances of a player using profanity in the game chat.

 ## Game.ini Example